-The terms 'topic' and 'comment' are used most frequently to refer to what has been introduced into linguistic thinking as 'psychological subject' and 'psychological predicate' by von der Gabelentz (1869), who used the first term to refer to the object which the speaker is thinking about, and the second to refer to what the speaker is thinking about it.
+The terms "topic" and "comment" are used most frequently to refer to what has been introduced into linguistic thinking as "psychological subject" and "psychological predicate" by von der Gabelentz (1869), who used the first one to refer to the object which the speaker is thinking about, and the second to what the speaker is thinking about it.
 In terms related more closely to communication, topic is the entity that a speaker identifies about which then information, the comment, is given.
-This presupposes that information in human communication and memory is organized in a certain way so that it can be said to be 'about' something.
+This presupposes that information in human communication and memory is organized in a way that it can be said to be "about" something.
 This does not follow from a general definition of information.
 For example, relational databases or sets of possible worlds, both models for information, do not presuppose any relation of aboutness.

-Reinhart (1982) has integrated this notion of topic into a theory of communication that makes use of the notion of CG.
+Reinhart (1982) has integretated this notion of topic into a theory of communication that makes use of the notion of CG.
 According to her, new information is not just added to the CG content in form of unstructured propositions, but is rather associated with entities, just like information in a file card system is associated with file cards that bear a particular heading.
 For example, while (38.a,b) express the same proposition, they structure it differently insofar as (a) should be stored as information about Aristotle Onassis, whereas (b) should be stored as information about Jacqueline Kennedy.

-- (38) a.
-[Aristotle Onassis] Topic [married Jacqueline Kennedy] Comment. - b.
-[Jacqueline Kennedy]Topic [married Aristotle Onassis]Comment.
+(38) a.
+[Aristotle Onassis] Topic [married Jacqueline Kennedy] Comment. b.
+[Jacqueline Kennedy] [married Aristotle Onasses] Comment.